dashpay/sentinel/README.md

 Sentinel is implemented as a Python application that binds to a local version 12.1 dashd instance on each Dash V12.1 Masternode.

-This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing 12.1 Dash Node in Ubuntu 14.04 / 16.04.

 ## Installation